RoronoaFilip/Spotify/README.md

 The `Database` Object, which implements `AutoCloseable`, passed in the Server's Constructor will read all Information from the specified in it's Constructor Files and Folders.
 If any of the Files do not exist, they will be created once the Program ends.

 Start a `Client` by calling the `start()` Method of a Thread created with an Instance of the `Client` Class.
+A `Client` can connect to the `Server` only after the `Server` has already been started.

 An unregistered `Client` must `register`.
 A Registered `Client` can only `login`.
 A logged in `Client` can do everything except `register` and `login`.

+## Stopping the Program
 A `Client` can log out by sending a `disconnect` Request.

 A `Client` can stop the `Server` by sending a `terminate` Request.
 This will call the `close()` Method of the `Database` and all current Information will be saved in the corresponding Files.

-The Information can be loaded by starting the Program again with these Files passed in the `Database`'s Constructor.
+The saved Information can be loaded by starting the Program again with these Files passed in the `Database`'s Constructor.

 ## Streaming a Song
 The `play` Command starts a `java.net` Connection that streams a Song to the `Client` if the `Client` connects to it.